 Instructions

-- Melt 2 tablespoons spread or butter in large skillet over medium-high heat.
+- Add olive oil or melt 2 tablespoons butter in large skillet over medium-high heat.

-- Sauté vegetables, onion and Italian seasoning, stirring occasionally, until vegetables are crisp and tender, about 8 minutes.
+- Sauté vegetables, onion and Italian seasoning (and garlic powder if using), stirring occasionally, until vegetables are crisp and tender, about 8 minutes.

 - Top with remaining 1 tablespoon of butter (or spread).